 How to book

-- Before booking: complete an Agreement for Sale of Water and SIRA Membership Form
+- Before booking: complete or renew a SIRA Membership Form and sign an Agreement for Sale of Non-potable Water

 - Book in advance: Do not wait until your tank is low or empty!